 The ideas of introductory chemistry are studied in extended depth, using problems, laboratory exercises, readings and discussion.
 Grades of B- or better in both CHEM 112 and 113H will result in honors designation for the pair.
-The pair of courses count as one course in the G2 block and result in 5 hours of general education credit.
+The pair of courses count as one course in the G2 block and result in five hours of general education credit.
 Offered periodically.
-Prereq or coreq: CHEM 112 is required.
+Prereg or coreq: CHEM 112.